mizztgc/infinitas-for-linux/README.md

 Q: I have no sound!

 A: The game process is probably trying to run at a sample rate of 48kHz, which is the reason for having no sound.
-You can confirm this by running the command 'pactl list sink-inputs', and checking the 'node.rate' to see if it reports a value of "1/48000".
+You can confirm this by running the command `pactl list sink-inputs`, and checking the `node.rate` to see if it reports a value of `1/48000`.
 In order to have the game output audio, set your sample rate within PipeWire to 44.1kHz.
 This script will automatically do that for you, but it may not work all the time.